istempmail/wp-istempmail/readme.txt

 which disposable email address was used to flood your website database.

 == Changelog ==
+= 1.5 =
+You can now disable email checking on a certain POST payload e.g. add `_xoo_el_form=login` to stop checking email on login popup.

 = 1.4 =
 - Update API request format.
 - Separate IsTempMail blacklist and your own local blacklist.